About Us or How Real War Photos began...

 On January 22, 1960 the USS Montepelier was sold for scrap to the Bethlehem Steel Co. and shortly after, in the early morning hours, Dad brought my brother and I to a lonely bridge on the south end of Lake Michigan to witness the last mile of the 'Mighty Monty'.
 Stripped of all guns she was being towed and prepared for her final docking at Bethlehem Steel.

-On October 12, 2001, George Chizmar, Sr. passed away with his sons at his side.
-George (Jr) and wife, Jo Ellen now proudly carry on his legacy, that began long before he created RWP and his dream of "Memories Preserved" for veterans of all wars.
+On October 12, 2001, George Chizmar, Jr. passed away with his sons at his side.
+On March 03, 2025 George David (son) passed away with Jo Ellen at his side.
+Now, Jo Ellen proudly carries on their legacy, that began long before her father-in-law created RWP and his dream of "Memories Preserved" for veterans of all wars.